WajidKarimm/ETL-pipeline-AI-agent/README.md

-# AI-Powered ETL Pipeline
+# 🤖 AI-Powered ETL Pipeline

-A production-ready, modular ETL (Extract, Transform, Load) pipeline with a user-friendly web interface that automates data processing workflows.
+A production-ready ETL (Extract, Transform, Load) pipeline with **AI-powered intelligence** for automated data quality detection, intelligent transformation suggestions, and error prediction.
+Built with Python, featuring a modern web interface and comprehensive machine learning capabilities.

 ## 🎯 What You're Looking For